MrKmall/portfolio/README.md

 ## Skills

-You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.
+You can find examples of the described skills in the [Examples of Project that I have ever done](##examples-of-project-that-i-have-ever-done) section.

 __Manual testing__
   * can perform manual functional and usability testing of web applications